Team Building Activities for Preschool Teachers

 Aim for diversity

-Why is team building important for teachers?
+Why are team building activities for preschool teachers important?

 Builds trust among teachers